khaors/geocompr/main.md

 ### Identifying suitable locations

-As usual in (geo-)data science, the data retrieval and preprocessing represented the lion's share of the overall workload.
+As usual in (geographic-)data science, the data retrieval and preprocessing represented the lion's share of the overall workload.
 The final step, the calculation of a final score by summing up all prepared rasters, is a simple one-liner.
 Before doing that, we add the POI raster to and delete the population raster from the raster stack.
 The reasoning for the latter is twofold.